 A migraine can take a lot out of you.
-Frequent migraines significantly impact your quality of life.
-They impact the ability to maintain/develop fitness, the ability to work and the ability to enjoy relationships with family or friends.
+Frequent migraines can negatively impact your quality of life.
+They affect the ability to maintain/develop fitness, the ability to work and the ability to enjoy relationships with family or friends.

 So how do you know if you are experiencing a migraine?